HAP2Y/Hangman-game/README.md

 ## How To Play The Game

 - Type your guessed letter using keyboard
-- Use new word to generate a random letter
+- Use new word to generate a new random letter

 ## Project Specifications